Our story

 Global law firm Reed Smith is the primary implementing partner along with the Canadian Center for Victims of Torture (CCVT) and other Canadian and international NGOs.
 The partnership combines the creativity of the private sector with the regulatory capacity of the public sector and the social representation of civil society to help refugee families.

-Lamplifeboatladder has so far raised US$1.5 million, including CAN$250,000 from the Boston-based Shapiro Foundation and contributions from other philanthropists, such as Dean Dakolias, chief investment officer of Fortress Investment Group.
+Lamplifeboatladder has so far raised US$2.0 million, including contributions from other philanthropists, such as Dean Dakolias, chief investment officer of Fortress Investment Group.

 In fall 2020, LLL proudly submitted its first two applications for resettlement to the Canadian government.
 These were Syrian families totaling 11 persons.
-Since then, other families have been accepted; and by winter of 2022, 27 survivors and their families - a total of 82 people - have resettled in Canada with the opportunity to integrate into a peaceful and safe society.
+Since then, other families have been accepted; and by early 2025, 30 survivors and their families - a total of 90 persons - have resettled in Canada with the opportunity to integrate into a peaceful and safe society.

 What do you know about war?